APN-Pucky/GitJarUpdate/README.md

 ```

 ## Note
 The Git/Manifest info is not (correctly) included if the code is run from an IDE instead of a built jar.
+Therefore an Update-Popup will show.